smit224/Job-Portal/README.md

 ## Conclusion

 The job portal web application built using the MERN stack is an efficient way for job seekers and employers to find what they want.
 The project is built using modern web technologies and follows best practices in web development.
-If you have any questions or feedback, feel free to contact us.
+If you have any questions or feedback, feel free to contact me.